-The Forum has identified 41 indicators that describe the well-being of children.
-These indicators span seven domains: Family and Social Environment, Economic Circumstances, Health Care, Physical Environment and Safety, Behavior, Education, and Health.
+The key national indicators of child well-being identified by the Forum are featured in an alternate full report publication and span seven domains: Family and Social Environment, Economic Circumstances, Health Care, Physical Environment and Safety, Behavior, Education, and Health.
 The indicators also must meet the following criteria:

 Most data in this report are estimates based on a sample of the population and are therefore subject to sampling error.
 Differences between estimates are tested for statistical significance at either the 0.05 or 0.10 cutoff level, according to agency standards; all differences discussed in the report are statistically significant according to the standards of the agency responsible for the data.
 Agency details about statistical reporting standards for indicators included in the America's Children report and standard error tables for select indicators are available online at https://www.childstats.gov.

 For Further Information on the Forum

 The Forum's website (https://www.childstats.gov) also includes this additional information:

 - Detailed data for indicators discussed in this brief as well as trend data and other America's Children indicators not discussed here.